 M3 India Newsdesk Jan 16, 2019

-Dr. Jyotsna Joshi expertly summarises the recently updated NICE guidelines for appropriate antibiotic use in COPD exacerbations; acute exacerbation being a common occurrence in the natural course of COPD.
+Up to 50% cases of AE COPD are due to bacterial infections; therefore, antibiotic use should be selective says Dr. Jyotsna Joshi as she expertly summarises the recent NICE update for initiating antibiotics in COPD; acute exacerbation being a common occurrence in the natural course of COPD.

 Acute exacerbation of COPD (AE COPD) is a common occurrence in the natural course of the disease.
 The frequency of exacerbation determines the therapy as per GOLD (Global Initiative on Obstructive Lung Diseases) guidelines combined assessment scoring.
 This uses the severity of symptoms and annual exacerbation rate.
 Inhaled corticosteroids are indicated in severe cases.
 Most exacerbations are due to bacterial infections.